USS Isabel: The Yangtze Patrol 1921–1928

 Recommissioning at Philadelphia on 18 July 1921, Isabel departed for the Far East on 21 August 1921 to join the Yangtze Patrol on the Yangtze River.
 Transiting the Panama Canal, she arrived at Hong Kong on 7 November 1921.
 She became flagship of the patrol's commander, Rear Admiral William H. G. Bullard.
 She was further modified at Cavite Navy Yard in Cavite, Luzon, the Philippines, having a deckhouse installed aft.

 During the tumultuous years that followed in China, Isabel served as a member of the patrol and as its flagship, charged with protecting American commerce from pirates.
-Based at Shanghai, Isabel spent the low-water period on the river at Hankow, returning to the coast in the summer.
+Based at Shanghai, Isabel spent the low-water period on the river at Hankou, returning to the coast in the summer.
 She and the other small gunboats of the U.S. Navy in China performed the arduous task of protecting American interests during numerous incidents and threats to American nationals.
 On many occasions the ship came under fire, as in October 1926 when she was caught between the rifle fire of opposing Chinese armies on the Yangtze.
-Isabel also took part in the Nanking Incident on 24 March 1927, when shelling and threats of force procured the release of a large group of American and British prisoners held by Chinese nationalists in Nanking.
+Isabel also took part in the Nanking Incident on 24 March 1927, when shelling and threats of force procured the release of a large group of American and British prisoners held by Chinese nationalists in Nanjing.
 She patrolled the 1,700 nautical miles (3,148 kilometers) of this dangerous river until 1928, when enough purpose-built river gunboats had arrived to serve in the Yangtze Patrol that she was no longer needed on the river.
 She then joined the Asiatic Fleet.